Red Sox top Dodgers for 4th World Series title in 15 seasons

 Andrew Benintendi hit a one-out single and Pearce pulled a fastball over the middle of the plate and sent it 405 feet into the left-field pavilion.

-While the crowd of 54,367 for Dodger Stadium's final game this year was stunned, Freese woke up fans in the bottom half.
+While the crowd of 54,367 was stunned, Freese woke up fans in the bottom half.
 He drove Price's first pitch 402 feet to the opposite field and into the right field pavilion.

 Betts homered on a slider that stayed in the strike zone after going 0 for 13 in Los Angeles this weekend, the first postseason home run of his career coming in his 87th at-bat.
 Martinez homered in the seventh, driving a fastball to straightway center.